West Nile Virus (Arbovirus) Testing

 Upon completion of testing the results will be mailed to the submitter.

-IgM Serology by ELISA:
+IgM Serology by MIA:

 Positive (CSF) - Indicates recent infection.